 Searching for components

-You can search for components in the Components browser or the 3D Warehouse.
+You can search for components in the Components panel or the 3D Warehouse.

-In the Components browser, on the Select tab, you can use the following features to browse or search for components:
+In the Components panel, on the Select tab, you can use the following features to browse or search for components:

 - In Model icon: Click the In Model icon (), and you see the In Model collection, which shows all the components currently saved with your model.
 Note that a component doesn’t have to actually appear in your model to be saved with it.